antzm/r-basics/README.md

 ## R-Basics for statistics

-Notes on statistics and some basic things on the R language
+Notes on statistics and the R language

 ## Installing R
 First of all, you need to install R